UST-EDMM/tosca-lightning/README.md

 Therefore, we published the *TOSCA Light modeling profile* as a reduced subset of TOSCA modeling constructs which is compliant with EDMM.
 By using the TOSCA Lightning toolchain, practitioners are able to model their applications in an abstract and technology-agnostic modeling language syntax and can still use their deployment automation technology of choice for execution.

+The toolchain consists of the [TOSCA Lightning Modeling Environment](https://github.com/eclipse/winery) and the [TOSCA Lightning Transformation CLI](https://github.com/UST-EDMM/transformation-framework)].

+The TOSCA Lightning Modeling Environment is a web-based environment to graphically model TOSCA-based application topologies.
+It provides a *Management Interface* to manage all TOSCA related entities, such as node types, their property definitions, operations, and artifacts.
+Further, it provides a *Topology Modeler* component which enables the graphical composition of the application and its desired target state to be deployed.

+The TOSCA Lightning Modeling Environment checks the TOSCA Light compliance when a user opens a TOSCA service template.
+Each created or imported TOSCA model may be flagged as TOSCA Light compliant by showing a respective TOSCA Light logo at the top.
+The user has access to a list of violated conditions when a TOSCA service template is not compliant with TOSCA Light.

+The TOSCA Lightning Transformation CLI provides the ability to transform a given TOSCA Light model into a set of files and artifacts required by a certain deployment automation technology.
+Together with the model, a user selects a certain target deployment technology and the framework generates the respective files and templates.
+However, the TOSCA Lightning Transformation CLI is plugin-based and, among others, supports technologies such as Kubernetes, Terraform, or Ansible ([full list](https://github.com/UST-EDMM/transformation-framework#plugins)).

 ## Quickstart

+For a quick start, we outline a step-by-step guide to model, transform, and deploy a TOSCA Light application to **Kubernetes**.
+For the sake of demonstration, we use the Spring PetClinic application which demonstrates the use of the Spring Boot framework.
+It's a web application and runs on a Tomcat web server while connecting to a MySQL database to store its data.

+The model is created using the TOSCA Lightning Modeling Environment.
+Notably, the model is not specifically composed for Kubernetes as the target runtime environment.
+It is rather modeled in a generic, component-based manner, which is then translated to the specific files and templates required by Kubernetes, e.g., Dockerfiles, deployment and service descriptors.

 ### Pre-requisites